SindarinLang/sindarin/README.md

 ## LLVM Branch

 The previous version of Sindarin was simply focused on syntax, rather than on transpilation.
-The [llvm branch](https://github.com/SindarinLang/sindarin/tree/llvm) includes a proof-of-concept LLVM compiler written in TypeScript.
+The [llvm branch](https://github.com/SindarinLang/sindarin/tree/llvm) has a lot more code (including a proof-of-concept LLVM compiler written in TypeScript), but has a less developed syntax.